 - What industry and client relationships will your company lose?

 - What institutional knowledge do your boomers have?

-Engaging baby boomers in the workplace is a tactic that many companies are employing.
-A study from LIMRA Secure Retirement Institute found 92 percent of employers were taking steps to help their employees work longer, says Deborah Dupont, LIMRA’s associate managing director of retirement plans research.
+Many companies are engaging baby boomers in the workplace.
+A study from LIMRA Secure Retirement Institute found that 92 percent of employers were taking steps to help their employees work longer, says Deborah Dupont, LIMRA’s associate managing director of retirement plans research.

-Flexibility is a key component of their retention strategies.
-Two-thirds of the surveyed firms implemented flexible work hours.
+Flexibility is a key component of their employee engagement strategies.
+Some two-thirds of the surveyed firms implemented flexible work hours.
 For example, federal government agencies have been offering a phased retirement option to employees who wish to work part time.
-They draw part-time salary, take partial retirement benefits, and must spend 20 percent of their work time mentoring coworkers.
+They draw a part-time salary, take partial retirement benefits, and must spend 20 percent of their work time mentoring coworkers.

-- Health problems or acquired disabilities.
+- Health problems.
 Can you make your workplace more accommodating?